ember-redux/ember-redux/ddau.md

 export default connect(stateToComputed, dispatchToActions)(UserListComponent);
 ```

-The component itself just maps the state of redux to a computed called `users` but notice we don't use that array directly.
-Instead we pass that data down to a `Presentational Component` that will be responsible for rendering the html.
+The component itself maps the state of redux to a computed called `users` and the remove function to an action.
+Notice we don't use that array or action directly in this component.
+Instead we pass the data and closure action down to a `Presentational Component` that will be responsible for rendering the html.

 ```js
 //app/components/users-table/component.js